Pied avocet: Conservation measures

-Metal and Darvic rings used for banding an avocet chick at Salins-d'Hyères (Var).
+Metal and darvic rings used for ringing an avocet chick at Salins-d'Hyères (Var).

 The species is protected in France under the Nature Protection Law of July 10, 1976, and its implementing decrees.
 The European Commission’s 1979 Birds Directive and the 1979 Bern Convention on European wildlife ensure full legal protection, prohibiting disturbance of birds and their nests.
 The species is listed in Annex I of the Birds Directive, Annex II of the Bern Convention, Annex II of the Bonn Convention, and Category B1 of the African-Eurasian Migratory Waterbird Agreement (AEWA).

 The establishment of nature reserves, marine reserves, and special protection areas (SPAs) has benefited the Western European population during the 20th century.

 Various management measures can promote settlement and reproduction.
 Constructing artificial nesting sites in coastal areas, such as pebble beaches or islands and rafts with sparse vegetation, can attract breeding pairs.
 Increased breeding pairs have also been noted with the introduction of livestock grazing in coastal meadows near breeding sites, reducing vegetation cover and improving visibility and predator detection.

-Numerous color-banding programs, using metal and colored rings, exist in Europe, enhancing ornithologists’ understanding of the species’ ecology and migratory movements, as well as improving monitoring of breeding behavior and site management.
+Numerous colour-ringing programs, using metal and plastic colour rings, exist in Europe, enhancing ornithologists’ understanding of the species’ ecology and migratory movements, as well as improving monitoring of breeding behaviour and site management.

+In culture

+With the help of a Motifs Advisory Group, the Governing Council of the European Central Bank selected the "avocet sweeping over the surface of a mud flat" as a potential front motif for the 2020s redesign of the 100€ banknote, with the reverse featuring the building of the European Council and Council of the European Union.